KiLLg0r/Volunteerish-React/README.md

 The application is made entirely of JavaScript, SCSS and HTML5.
 Optional frameworks have been added such as:

--> FirebaseFirebase for authentication, storage of files, messages and user data
+-> Firebase for authentication, storage of files, messages and user data

 -> Countries States Cities Database for precise location management of users (country, state, and city)

+-> Swiper.js for slide menu from Complete your registration page

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/colored.png)](#table-of-contents)